leaktk/scanner/README.md

 1. Rewrite exsting progress in go
 1. logger.SetLogMode(JSON|PRETTY) for listen vs other use cases
+1. Make sure features in the internal scanner are upstreamed here
 1. Delete exsting rust projets from crates.io
 1. Identify non-recoverable errors and have them log and exit
 1. Make sure it fully supports Linux and Mac